khaled-11/Messenger-Sample/README.md

 ### Import from GitGub:

 Go go [Glitch website](https://glitch.com/), and create a new project.
-Click import from GitHub and enter the repository link.
+Click "import from GitHub" and enter the repository link.
 If you forked the Repo, enter your link ```https://github.com/your-user-name/Messenger-Sample.git```.
 If not, enter the link for source code repository ```https://github.com/khaled-11/Messenger-Sample.git```.

 Now, whether you downloaded or cloned the Repo, go to the main folder "messenger-sample", and rename the file .sample.env to .env .
 Open the new .env file in any editor, and let's complete the required data.